Strengthening your core is about more than getting a six-pack.

 Even if you’re not a calisthenics (or exercise) aficionado, making sure to strengthen your core is still crucial, since it is the foundation to so many movements that you make every single day of your life.

-An ab workout will help you avoid injuries, have better posture, improve your digestion, and more.
+An ab workout will help you avoid injuries, have better posture, improve lower back pain, aid in digestion, and more.

-Our advice is that you exercise your abs 3 days a week, making sure to give them time to recover.
+Our advice is that you exercise your abs 3 days a week, making sure to give them time to recover especially if you are doing hanging knee raises or leg raises.

 Keep in mind that getting a six pack doesn’t happen overnight.
 It will take a consistent, long-term exercising routine for you to start seeing results.